makman568/algofun/pq/hybridconsensus.md

 # Algorand Post-Quantum Consensus before PQ-VRF
-## Falcon Envelope Architecture v0.1
+## Falcon Envelopes

 # 1. Introduction
-This paper proposes a technique that effectively provides for the PQ safety of Algorand consensus before the long-term goal of a Post-Quantum VRF is realized.
+This paper proposes a technique that effectively provides for the PQ safety of Algorand consensus before the long-term goal of a Post-Quantum VRF is put into place.
+It is NOT meant to replace the full PQ-VRF solution that will eventually be put into place; instead, it proposes a way to achieve quantum safety before today's elliptic-curve VRF is upgraded.

 Algorand's consensus protocol requires that all committee messages be authentically linked to the participation key owner.
 Quantum computers breaking participation-key identities put that